AlessioTonelli/dncs-lab/README.md

 - 214 addresses for host-A
 - 270 addresses for host-B
 - 348 addresses for host-C
-- Host-c must run a docker image (dustnic82/nginx-test) this one must be reachable by host-a or host-b
+- Host-c must run a docker image (dustnic82/nginx-test) this one must be reachable by host-a and host-b
 - No dynamic routing can be used
 - Routes must be as generic as possible